umitcan07/senior/app/README.md

 ### Docker Integration

-When using Docker Compose, the database is automatically:
+When using Docker Compose with Neon:
-1. **Initialized** - PostgreSQL container starts with the configured database
+1. **Connection** - App connects to Neon serverless PostgreSQL via the connection string
 2. **Migrated** - Migrations run automatically on app container startup
-3. **Connected** - App connects to PostgreSQL via Docker network
+3. **Ready** - Application starts after successful database connection

 The migration process:
-- Waits for PostgreSQL to be healthy
+- Waits for Neon database to be accessible
 - Runs all pending migrations
 - Starts the application

+**Note**: No local PostgreSQL container is needed - the app connects directly to Neon's cloud database.

 ### Type Safety